Who is eligible to apply for a scholarship?

 We ask that every student fill out the Free Application for Federal Student Aid (FAFSA) in order to apply for as many grants or loans as possible to fund their college education.
-We do not want you to depend solely on the funds received by the Foundation.
-In order to confirm that you’ve tried to receive other funding, we ask that you turn in the SAR that you receive from FAFSA after you fill out the application on-line.
+College can be very expensive, we do not want you to depend solely on the possibility of a scholarship from the Foundation.
 Please visit www.fafsa.ed.gov for more information.

 Why do I need to turn in an Enrollment Verification Form (EVF)?

-Before we can send the scholarship funds to your school, we have to confirm that you are enrolled as a student.
-The EVF should be given to either the Registrar or Financial Aid Office to be filled out.
-Some schools will not fill out this form; instead they will have their own document verifying your enrollment.
-You can turn in the form, the document, or both.
-The enrollment verification goes by semester, so if you want to receive the funds for the fall semester, the EVF must be for the fall semester.
-If you turn in an EVF for the fall and the rest of the required documents do not get turned in until the spring semester, we will need another EVF for the spring semester before we can distribute the scholarship funds
+Before we can send the scholarship funds to your college or university, we have to confirm that you are enrolled as a student.
+You should fill out the top portion and sign the form.
+Then the EVF should be given to either the Registrar or Financial Aid Office to complete the bottom of the form.
+Some schools will not fill out this form; instead they will have you request a verification form from a clearinghouse.
+You must still complete the top portion of the EVR form and attach the college form to it; then turn in both forms together.
+The enrollment verification verifies by semester so if you want to receive the funds for the fall semester, the EVF must be returned in the fall semester.
+If you turn in an EVF for the fall and the rest of the required documents do not get turned in until the spring semester, we will need another EVF for the spring semester before we can distribute the scholarship funds.